ankakulka/techwriter-website/docs/intro.md

 # About me

-Senior Technical Writer and Content Designer with background in Visual Design
+Senior Technical Writer and Content Designer with background in Visual Design and front-end skills

 ## Career Highlights